pantheon-systems/documentation/source/content/terminus/03-examples.md

 anchorid: examples
 ---

-This section provides information on Terminus command structure.
+This section provides information on Terminus command structure and command examples.

 ## Command Structure